-WSU National Merit Scholarships
+WSU National Merit Scholarship

 - Open to National Merit Finalists and National Hispanic Recognition Finalists